-Refresh:: Refreshes the displayed table starting from the input fields.
+Refresh: Refreshes the displayed table starting from the input fields.

-Updates the table starting from the first entry in the MVR SFM Information Table.
+Let a starting from the MVR SFM Information Table.

 4.9 Quality of Service

 4.9.1 Understanding QoS

 Quality of Service (QoS) is an advanced traffic prioritization feature that allows you to establish control over network traffic.
 QoS enables you to assign various grades of network service to different types of traffic, such as multi-media, video, protocol-specific, time critical, and file-backup traffic.